ssfilatov/clickhouse-backup/ReadMe.md

      tables          Print all tables and exit
      freeze          Freeze all or specific tables.
 You may use this syntax for specify tables [db].[table] upload          Upload 'metadata' and 'shadows' directories to s3.
-Extra files on s3 will be deleted download        Download 'metadata' and 'shadows' from s3 to backup folder create-tables   NOT IMPLEMENTED!
+Extra files on s3 will be deleted download        Download 'metadata' and 'shadows' from s3 to backup folder.
+NOT IMPLEMENTED for archive strategy create-tables   NOT IMPLEMENTED!
 Create tables from backup metadata restore         Copy data from 'backup' to 'detached' folder and execute ATTACH.
 You can specify tables [db].[table] and increments via -i flag default-config  Print default config and exit
+     clean           Remove contents from 'shadow' directory
      help, h         Shows a list of commands or help for one command

 GLOBAL OPTIONS: